Sara Diamond (academic administrator)

-Sara Louise Diamond, CM OOnt RCA (born 9 March 1954) is a Canadian artist and was the president of OCAD University, Canada.
+Sara Louise Diamond, CM OOnt RCA (born 9 March 1954) is a Canadian artist, designer, researcher and academic administrator.
+She is President Emeritus of OCAD University, Canada.

-Life
+Biography

-Born in New York City, US, in 1954, Diamond was raised from 1959 in Toronto, Ontario, Canada, where her father was the executive director of the Jewish Family and Child Service and her mother a professor at the University of Toronto.
+Born in New York City, US, in 1954, Diamond emigrated to Toronto, Ontario, Canada in the 60s.
+Daimond's father was the executive director of the Jewish Family and Child Services.
+Her mother a professor at the University of Toronto.

+In New York, Diamond was a student at the Ethical Culture Fieldston School, in Manhattan.
+After emigrating to Toronto, Diamond attended the SEED Alternative school, which was known as a "free school", and influenced by the pedagogical philosophies of progressive educators Jean Piaget and A.S.
+Neill.

 Diamond has an undergraduate Honours BA in Communications and History from Simon Fraser University, and a master's degree in Digital Media Theory from the University of the Arts, London.

 Diamond holds a PhD in computing, information technology and engineering, from the University of East London, England, with a focus on data visualization.
 Diamond was the artistic director of media and visual art and director of research at the Banff Centre, where she created the Banff New Media Institute in 1995 and led it until 2005.
 Diamond taught at Emily Carr Institute of Art and Design, at Capilano College, at the California Institute for the Arts and remains an adjunct professor at UCLA.

 She is a member of the Royal Canadian Academy of Arts.
 In 2012 she was made a member of the Order of Ontario.